-Why and How You Need to Tailor Your Resume
+How to Tailor Your Resume for Each Job Application

 Job seekers tend to write one resume and treat it as a one size fits all document.
 It can work if you only apply to one particular position or role at identical companies with identical requirements and duties.